Villa of Agrippa Postumus

 Agrippa Postumus, a grandson of the Emperor Augustus, had a villa on the slopes of Mount Vesuvius, which was buried in the eruption of 79 AD.
 The villa lies within the current comune of Boscotrecase, Campania, Italy.
 The villa is best known for its ancient Roman works of art, especially its frescoes.
 Because the ash from Mount Vesuvius's eruption preserved the frescoes, they were able to be excavated between 1903 and 1905.
 The frescoes come from various cubicula, or bedrooms that served as places of sociability and business, along the villa's southern hallway that overlooks the bay of Naples.

 The frescoes that were excavated are now shared between the Metropolitan Museum of Art and the National Archaeological Museum of Naples.
-A fragment from the villa was discovered in the collection of the Harvard Art Museums in 2007.
-It was acquired in 1921 from Albert Gallatin.
+A fragment from the villa was discovered in the collection of the Harvard Art Museums in 2007, having been acquired in 1921 from Albert Gallatin.